Nandakumar (film)

-Nandhakumar is a 1938 Indian Tamil-language film directed by Keshav Rao Dhaibar.
-Produced by A. V. Meiyappan, the mythological film stars T. P. Rajalakshmi, C. V. V. Panthulu, and T. S. Rajalakshmi.
+Nandhakumar is a 1938 Indian Tamil-language Hindu mythological film directed by Keshav Rao Dhaibar.
+Produced by A. V. Meiyappan, the film stars T. P. Rajalakshmi, C. V. V. Panthulu, and T. S. Rajalakshmi.
 T. R. Mahalingam and T. R. Ramachandran made their cinematic debuts through the film.
+It was released on 6 August 1938.

 Plot

 The film is about the birth and life of Krishna, a major Hinduism deity.